 The ESB configuration

-Now, let's try out the example scenario explained above.
+Now, let's try out the sample scenario explained above.

 Setting up the environment